 Scientifically identifying the impact on human health and the environment of products containing chemical substances is vital to the development of products with low environmental impact.
-We are engaging in activities designed to assess the levels to which customers are exposed to substances of very high concern (SVHC), as well as safety at the time of product use.
+We are engaging in activities designed to assess the levels to which customers are exposed to substances of very high concern (SVHC), as well as safety during product usage.

-To date, we have undertaken assessments on the impact of ceramic fibers used in certain models of commercial microwave ovens.
-As part of our efforts to comply with the EU REACH regulation which requires preparing information for the safe use of products containing a certain amount of SVHC, we have created and disclosed a safety assessment document.
-The exposure was considered to be nominal with little concern for any impact on human health.
+To date, we have assessed effects of ceramic fibers used in certain models of commercial microwave ovens.
+As part of our efforts to comply with the EU REACH regulation which requires preparing information for the safe use of products containing a certain amount of SVHC, we have created and publicized the safety assessment document.
+The exposure was considered to be nominal with little concern for any effects on human health.
 Furthermore, usage of ceramic fibers in our products was discontinued in December 2010.